wunused/site/content/posts/_joern-developer-notes.md

 ## Developing Joern

-My Joern development workflow:
+This section contains notes for modifying Joern, organized roughly according to my development workflow.

 - **Debug**: Use print-style debugging and graph visualizations.
-- **Develop**: Implement feature or fix.
+- **Develop**: Understand Joern's code organization to implement feature or fix.
-- **Test**: Add test cases for new functionality or fix, ensure all pass.
+- **Test**: Add test cases for new functionality or fix, and ensure all pass.
 - **Format**: Run the automatic formatter.

-Finally, Joern development moves fast, so commit changes back upstream sooner rather than later.
-If you don't, you end up like me, maintaining a fork multiple major releases out of date.

 ### Debugging